This easy Potato Leek Soup recipe is a creamy, comforting French classic that's simple to make on the stovetop, in the Instant Pot, or slow cooker.

 How to make Potato Leek Soup:

-Simmer: Add white wine, stock, bay leaves, & thyme.
-Simmer until the potatoes are very soft.
+Cook Bacon and Combine: Melt butter then add bacon, cooking until crisp.
+Add leeks and potatoes and cook until leeks are soft.
+Add white wine, stock, bay leaves, and thyme.
+Simmer until potatoes are very soft.

 Follow me for more great recipes